UWC-Control-App/control-app-release/README.md

 9. Perform step #11 with appropriate inputs depending on your use case.

 10. Once the build is complete, verify modify the `/opt/intel/eii/uwc_data/PID-controller-config.yml` to configure desired number of loops and their respective poll and write datapoints.
-Alternatively, Use the Configuration-utility application and make sure to list newly created device group file name in `Devices_group_list.yml` file.
+A reference device group files can be found and copied from deploy directory.
+Alternatively, use the Configuration-utility application and make sure to list newly created device group file name in `Devices_group_list.yml` file.